Green cleaning: 7 natural solutions that really work

 Taking care of our environment is a process that starts at home.
-Everything from aerosol cans to harmful cleaning chemicals can affect the earth's delicate balance, and there are plenty of easy ways to make green choices when it comes to keeping your home clean.
-In order to make this shift a reality, make sure you get your housekeeper on board, or find a housekeeper or house cleaning service who uses eco-friendly products.
+Everything from aerosol cans to harmful cleaning chemicals can affect the earth's delicate balance, but there are plenty of easy ways to make green cleaning choices when it comes to your home.
+If you use a housekeeper, make sure you get them on board, or find a housekeeper or house cleaning service who uses eco-friendly products.

 Here are a few other common household items you can use as green cleaners:

-- Isopropyl Alcohol: Works as a disinfectant for wounds, but can also be used to rid surfaces of grease or dirty residue.
+- Isopropyl alcohol: Rids surfaces of grease or dirty residue.

-- Lemon: Can be used as a disinfectant, and as a way to remove oily stains.
+- Lemon: Disinfects and helps remove oily stains.

-Below, we've put together a list of seven items that have greener, more eco-friendly alternatives:
+Below, we've put together a list of seven items that work as greener, more eco-friendly cleaning alternatives :

 Use baking soda and natural oils instead of aerosols to freshen the air in your home.